Gary Gygax: 1990–1994: Dangerous Journeys

 After NIPI folded, Gygax decided to create an entirely new RPG called The Carpenter Project, one considerably more complex and "rules heavy" than his original D&D system, which had encompassed a mere 150 pages.
 He also wanted to create a horror setting for the new RPG called Unhallowed.
 He began working on the RPG and the setting with the help of games designer Mike McCulley.
 Game Designers' Workshop became interested in publishing the new system, and it also drew the attention of JVC and NEC, who were looking for a new RPG system and setting to turn into a series of computer games.
 NEC and JVC were not interested in horror, however, so they shelved the Unhallowed setting in favor of a fantasy setting called Mythus.
 JVC also wanted a name change for the RPG, favoring Dangerous Dimensions over The Carpenter Project.
 Work progressed favorably until March 1992, when TSR filed an injunction against Dangerous Dimensions, claiming that the name and initials were too similar to Dungeons & Dragons.
 Gygax changed the name to Dangerous Journeys.

 The marketing strategy for Dangerous Journeys: Mythus was multi-pronged.
 The RPG and setting were to be published by Game Designers' Workshop, and the Mythus computer game was being prepared by NEC and JVC.
 There would also be a series of books based on the Mythus setting written by Gygax.
 He wrote three novels published by Penguin/Roc and later reprinted by Paizo Publishing: The Anubis Murders, The Samarkand Solution, and Death in Delhi.

 In late 1992, the Dangerous Journeys RPG was released by Game Designers' Workshop, but TSR immediately applied for an injunction against the entire Dangerous Journeys RPG and the Mythus setting, arguing that Dangerous Journeys was based on D&D and AD&D. The injunction failed, but TSR moved forward with litigation.
-Gygax believed that the legal action was without merit and fueled by Lorraine Williams' personal enmity, but NEC and JVC both withdrew from the project, killing the Mythus computer game.
+Gygax believed that the legal action was without merit and fueled by Lorraine Williams's personal enmity, but NEC and JVC both withdrew from the project, killing the Mythus computer game.
 By 1994, the legal costs had drained all of Gygax's resources, so he offered to settle.
 In the end, TSR paid Gygax for the complete rights to Dangerous Journeys and Mythus.